ips-ux/MouseSensitivityFix/README.md

 ### Quick Start

-Type `/ms 0.2` - this is our recommended starting point (closest to developer settings)
+Type `/ms 0.2` - this felt closest to "System" settings to me

 ### Commands